094459/newsletter-oss-projects/README.md

 [awesome-codewhisperer](https://aws-oss.beachgeek.co.uk/3cw) this repo from Christian Bonzelet is a great collection of resources for those of you who are experimenting with Generative AI coding assistants such as Amazon CodeWhisperer.
 This resource should keep you busy, and help you master Amazon CodeWhisperer in no time.  (#177)

+**aws-chatbot-fargate-python**

+[aws-chatbot-fargate-python](https://aws-oss.beachgeek.co.uk/43f) is a new repo from AWS Hero Ran Isenberg that deploys a Streamlit Chatbot in an AWS Fargate-based ESC cluster web application using AWS CDK (Cloud Development Kit).
+The infrastructure includes an ECS cluster, Fargate service, Application Load Balancer, VPC, and WAF and includes security best practices with CDK-nag verification.
+The chatbot is based on an implementation by Streamlit and the initial prompt is that the chatbot is me, Ran the builder, a serverless hero and attempts to answer as me.
+The Chatbot uses custom domain (you can remove it or change it to your own domain) and assume an OpenAI token exists in the account in the form of a secrets manager secret for making API calls to OpenAI.(#203)

+**aws-genai-rfpassistant**

+[aws-genai-rfpassistant](https://aws-oss.beachgeek.co.uk/43a) this repository contains the code and infrastructure as code for a Generative AI-powered Request for Proposal (RFP) Assistant leveraging Amazon Bedrock and AWS Cloud Development Kit (CDK).
+This could be very hand if responding to RFP's is something that you do and you want to look at ways of optimising your approach.
+The documentation in the repo is very comprehensive.
+I have not tried this one out for myself, but I have been involved in both writing and reviewing RFPs in the past, so understand the pain that led to the creation of this project.(#203)

 **aws-inference-benchmark**
 [aws-inference-benchmark ](https://aws-oss.beachgeek.co.uk/3cy)this project from Rustem Feyzkhanov contains code for running deep learning inference benchmarks on different AWS instances and service types.
 Check out his post, [Making LLMs Scalable: Cloud Inference with AWS Fargate and Copilot](https://aws-oss.beachgeek.co.uk/3d0) where Rustem shows you in more details how you can use this repo. (#177)